s-u/macosvm/README.md

 macosvm -g vm.json
 ```

 A full list of ipsw images for all versions of macOS is availabe [here](https://mrmacintosh.com/apple-silicon-m1-full-macos-restore-ipsw-firmware-files-database/).
+Note that the guest macOS version must be equal to or lower than the host version.

 After your started the VM it will go through the Apple Setup Assistant - you need the GUI to get through that.
 Once done, I strongly recommend going to *Sharing* system preferences, setting a unique name and enabling *Remote Login* and *Screen Sharing*.
 Then you can shut down the VM (using *Shut Down* in the macOS guest).
 Note that the default is to use NAT networking and your VM will show up on your host's network (details below) so you can use *Finder* to connect to its screen even if you start without the GUI.